tudelft3d/website/projects/meshannotation/index.md

 ## Data Download
 The mesh data can be visualized in [MeshLab](http://meshlab.sourceforge.net) and our [3D Annotator](https://github.com/tudelft3d/3D_Urban_Mesh_Annotator).
 We also provide the sampled point clouds with semantics, colours and corresponding face ids in two sampling density (refer to surface area): 30 pts/m<sup>2</sup> and  300 pts/m<sup>2</sup>.
 In addition, we only provide the data in PLY format, and the semantic classes and colours are defined as follows:

-{:class="table table-bordered table-hover table-responsive table-sm"}
+{:class="table table-bordered table-hover table-responsive table-sm" style="width: auto;"}
 | Labels | Semantics    |    RGB       |
 | :-----:| :----------: | :----------: |
 | -1     | unclassified | 0  , 0  , 0  |